 Avoid Common Money Mistakes

-Let Your Financial Paperwork Pile Up
+Mistake #2: Let Your Financial Paperwork Pile Up

 Mistake #3: Shortchange Your Savings

-Mistake #4: Waste Money on Interest by Making Minimum Payments
+Mistake #4: Waste Money on Minimum Payments

 Mistake #6: Put Off Your Future

 Actively plan and manage your retirement.
 Even if it seems far away, begin to determine how you’ll pay yourself in your retirement years.
 If you are nearing retirement age or are currently in retirement, taking steps to understand items like when you should start making withdrawals from Social Security should take priority.